 In the Overactive Bladder, the urge to urinate may be so pressing that it is hard to control.
-Moreover, holding can be so difficult until the incontinence (urge incontinence).
-This symptom frequently occurs during the day and night, so that the quality of life is heavily affected.
+Moreover, holding can be difficult until the incontinence (urge incontinence).
+This symptom frequently occurs day and night, so the quality of life is heavily affected.

 Even if the overactive bladder is not life-threatening, its symptoms are often bothersome.